 Both boxes have great specs, and both platforms have extensive proprietary and shared content catalogs.
 Both also offer the option to purchase additional "channels" such as HBO, Cinemax, and Starz.
 As with Android and iOS, the choice here mainly comes down to which ecosystem you are most comfortable in.

-If you are heavily invested in the Amazon media ecosystem, or if you take advantage of the Fire TV smart home integrations with products like Ring and Blink, the Fire TV Cube is the best choice.
+If you are heavily invested in the Amazon media ecosystem or take advantage of the Fire TV smart home integrations with products like Ring and Blink, the Fire TV Cube is the best choice.
 If you are more platform agnostic and don't really care as much about where you get your media from (and you want to save a few bucks), reach for the Roku.
 Either way, you'll be set up for a great streaming experience.

 Does it all